7 Questions to Ask Before Joining a Credit Union

 We Bank on Relationships

-If you have ties to Lancaster, you’re likely eligible to join our family of member-owners!
-Lanco FCU is a not-for-profit financial institution owned by our more than 10,000 members.
-Because we’re in business to benefit our members (not shareholders), we return excess earnings through benefits including competitive rates on deposits and loans, free rewards programs, free convenience services, low fees, and so much more.
+If you have ties to Lancaster, you’re likely eligible to join our credit union family of member-owners!
+Lanco FCU is a not-for-profit financial institution owned by more than 10,000 members.
+Because we’re in business to benefit our members (not shareholders), we return excess earnings through benefits, including competitive rates on deposits and loans, free rewards programs, free convenience services, low fees, and so much more.
 Become a Lanco FCU member and enjoy the benefits of your local credit union.